averikitsch/langchaingo/examples/google-alloydb-vectorstore-example/README.md

 ## Key Features

 - This example demonstrates how to use `alloydb.PostgresEngine` for connection pooling.
-- It shows how to integrate with VertexAI embeddings models.
+- It shows how to integrate with GoogleAI embeddings models.
 - Run the code to add documents and perform a similarity search with `alloydb.VectorStore`.
 - Demonstrates how to filter through the metadata added by using key value pairs.